This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 For a change of scenery, we decided to take the southern road into Kakadu National Park and turned at Pine Creek.

-On the highway a signpost pointed to Ikoymarrwa Falls and Rockhole so we stopped to explore.
+On the Pine Creek highway a signpost pointed to Ikoymarrwa Falls and Rockhole so we stopped to explore.
 It was just a short 2 – 3 kilometre drive off the highway until the road became too rough, so we walked the last 500 metres to this icy cold crystal clear swimming hole and waterfall.
-A perfect spot to go camping and swimming!
+A perfect spot in a croc free waterhole to go swimming!

 Yellow Waters Cruise